h313/anime-face/README.md

 # anime-face

-do anime propics make you a better programmer?
+Do anime propics make you a better programmer?